-A special meeting of stockholders of Science Applications International Corporation, or Old SAIC, will be held at , on , 2006, at (local time).
-For the convenience of our stockholders, the meeting will be videocast to and at other locations, and will be webcast on our website (www.saic.com) and on our internal website, ISSAIC.
+A special meeting of stockholders of Science Applications International Corporation, or Old SAIC, will be held at SAIC Conference Center, 1710 SAIC Drive, McLean, Virginia, on August 29, 2006, at 1:00 p.m. (local time).
+For the convenience of our stockholders, the meeting will be videocast to Conference Room 2040 in Building D of our offices at 10260 Campus Point Drive, San Diego, California and at other locations, and will be webcast on our website (www.saic.com) and on our internal website, ISSAIC.
 The enclosed proxy statement/prospectus updates and replaces the proxy statement/prospectus dated November 17, 2005 that was distributed to stockholders of Old SAIC for a special meeting of stockholders scheduled to be held on December 16, 2005.